eEcoLiDAR/miscellaneous/utils/README.md

 # Utils

 ## Mounting web-dav server
 Since we are using large LiDAR data sets we can't copy all the data to our laptops and computers.
 The most efficient way to access the data is to mount our `web-dav storage` as local file system.
-The detailed steps on how to do it in Windows and Linux are in the coming sub-sections.
+We list here the steps on how to do it in Windows and Linux.

 ### Windows
-To mount eEcolidar web-dav storage in Windows we can use [winfsp](https://github.com/billziss-gh/winfsp).
-To mount the eEcolidar just follow the [winfsp instructions](https://github.com/billziss-gh/winfsp#winfsp---windows-file-system-proxy).
-As folder in the `winfsp interface` just add `https://webdav.grid.surfsara.nl/pnfs/grid.sara.nl/data/projects.nl/eecolidar/`.
-For login you just need to add your credentials.
+To mount eEcolidar web-dav storage in Windows we can use [winfsp](https://github.com/billziss-gh/winfsp), watch [winfsp instructions](https://github.com/billziss-gh/winfsp#winfsp---windows-file-system-proxy) to understand how to do it.
+The url `https://webdav.grid.surfsara.nl/pnfs/grid.sara.nl/data/projects.nl/eecolidar/` is what needs to be added as `folder` in the `winfsp interface` and for login use your `web-dav` account.

-If you prefer a command line approach the you should do the following:
+If you prefer a command line approach, you can mount it as a network storage.
 ```
 #To mount it as drive w:
 net use w: https://webdav.grid.surfsara.nl/pnfs/grid.sara.nl/data/projects.nl/eecolidar/